 Missing from the list of new hires and promotions is someone to take over Robert van de Weg’s old job as Senior Vice President Sales & Marketing – a job that some would argue is the most important at any cargo airline.
 Regarding this, the Cargolux Board said: “Cargolux President & CEO Dirk Reich will also assume the responsibilities of Senior Vice President Sales & Marketing while global executive search firm Spencer Stuart has been mandated to find a permanent replacement.”

 With new leadership now in place at Cargolux, the focus turns to the implementation of the terms of the agreement with HNCA.
-Among these are requirements that Cargolux make Zhengzhou (the capital of Henan province) a second hub, and that Cargolux will operate four weekly freighter flights between Luxembourg (LUX) and Zhenghzou (CGO).Like This Post
+Among these are requirements that Cargolux make Zhengzhou (the capital of Henan province) a second hub, and that Cargolux will operate four weekly freighter flights between Luxembourg (LUX) and Zhenghzou (CGO).1 - Reader Likes This Post